romanmandryk/timetracker/README.md

 Introduction
 ----
 The app allows users to log in and in their personal space add multiple work entries for days they worked.
 It also helps to track their daily goals in minimum working hours.
 Preferred daily working hours can be set on Settings page.
-(Wrench icon)
+(Wrench icon).
+There is also a summary page which groups work by date and allows filtering.

 Other features:
   - Filter work entries by date
   - Printer friendly - prints only what matters